unixpickle/graphalicious/docs/CHUNK_VIEW.md

 Drawing can be performed with these methods:

- * *void* draw(regionLeft, regionWidth, x, y, height, ctx) - draw a subregion of the *ContentView* within the given context at the x and y values, stretched to a certain height.
+ * *void* draw(regionLeft, regionWidth, x, y, height, maxValue, ctx) - draw a subregion of the *ChunkView* within the given context at the x and y values, stretched to a certain height.
+The maxValue argument is used to scale the content within the sub-region to the height.
+In essence, every point should "fit" in the given height if its value is under maxValue.
- * *void* drawStretched(x, y, width, height, ctx) - draw the entire *ContentView*, stretched to a given width and height, at the given coordinates inside the given context.
+ * [UtilizedStretchViewport](#the-utilizedstretchviewport-type) drawStretched(x, y, width, height, maxValue, ctx) - draw the entire *ChunkView* to be stretched so that it's complete *ChunkView* would fill a given stretch viewport.
+This returns the utilized stretch viewport information.

 # Events